Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Apo-B is the main transporter of triglycerides from the intestine to the fat cells, so it was called the "big loader".
-The increase in the content of apo-B in the blood is usually combined with a high concentration of LDL and is inherent in familial HLL, which is often complicated by myocardial infarction.
-At the heart of the increased content of apo-B in the blood in many cases lies the change in its structure, which disrupts the interaction of LDL with the receptors.
+Apo-B is the main transporter of triglycerides from the intestine to fat cells, which is why it is called the "big loader".
+Increased levels of apo-B in the blood are usually combined with high LDL concentrations and are characteristic of familial LDL, which are often complicated by myocardial infarction.
+The basis for increased levels of apo-B in the blood in many cases is a change in its structure, which disrupts the interaction of LDL with receptors.

-Currently, the determination of the concentration of apo-B is considered as one of the most reliable markers of atherosclerosis.
-Taking into account the fact that apo-B is the main apolipoprotein of beta-LP, the determination of its concentration specifies the degree of risk of development of IHD in the patient.
+Currently, the determination of the concentration of apo-B is considered one of the most reliable markers of atherosclerosis.
+Given that apo-B is the main apolipoprotein of beta-LP, determining its concentration specifies the degree of risk of developing coronary heart disease in a patient.
 Beta-lipoproteins promote the penetration of cholesterol into the vascular wall.
-If the ratio of apo-B concentration to that of apo-A 1 is greater than 1, the risk of developing ischemic heart disease is very high.
-In half of patients with coronary atherosclerosis with absence of HLP, an increase in apo-B / apo-A 1 ratio (more than 1) was found, which is one of the reliable indicators of atherogenic shift.
+If the ratio of the concentration of apo-B to that of apo-A 1 is greater than 1, the risk of developing coronary heart disease is very high.
+In half of patients with coronary atherosclerosis without GLP, an increase in the ratio of apo-B/apo-A 1 (more than 1) was found, which is one of the reliable indicators of an atherogenic shift.